-Stockland is banking $8.85 million selling a town centre development site in north west Sydney to Eildon Funds Management.
+Stockland has sold a town centre development site in north west Sydney to Eildon Funds Management for $8.85 million.

 Elara Village was only permitted for construction last month.

-The 2.53 hectare block will contain about 350 car parks, too.
+The 2.53 hectare block will be laid with about 350 car parks.

-Colliers International’s James Wilson and Alex James-Elliott said their public campaign attracted a number of local and interstate suitors intending to develop and retain the asset in “a rapidly evolving…corridor”.
+Colliers International’s James Wilson and Alex James-Elliott said their campaign attracted suitors intending to develop and retain the asset.

-This differs from the norm, they added, where more prospective purchasers intending to flip the asset upon completion, would have contested.
+This attitude differs from the norm, they added, where more prospective purchasers intending to flip the asset upon completion would have contested.

 Stockland’s Elara approaching 10 years

-In Marsden Park, 50 kilometres from the city, the retail investment forms part of the $1.9 billion Elara housing estate being developing in stages since 2014.
+In Marsden Park, 50 kilometres from town, the shopping centre will form part of the $1.9 billion Elara housing estate, being developing in stages since 2014.

-Stockland acquired a 163 parcel now making way for it in 2012; four years later the owner extended the parcel paying Winten Property Group $290m on deferred terms for an adjoining 95ha block.
+Stockland acquired a 163ha parcel now making way for it in 2012; four years later it expanded, paying Winten Property Group $290m on deferred terms for a 95ha block.

-It then acquired another tract to bring the project holding to 278ha.
+It later acquired another tract bringing the holding to 278ha (story continues below).

-“Stockland will continue to work closely with EFM and Blacktown City Council during the delivery of the neighbourhood centre and council Community Centre as the mater developer of the Elara community,” a spokesperson for the vendor, added.
+“Stockland will continue to work closely with EFM and Blacktown City Council during the delivery of the neighbourhood centre and council Community Centre as the mater developer of the Elara community,” a spokesperson added.

 Master-planned leafy, Stockland will build an Aspire at Elara, too